Yes, you can keep your car if you file for bankruptcy, but it may depend on the exemptions in your state and the type of bankruptcy filed.

 It may be possible to use your state’s “wildcard” exemption to cover the value of your car above the motor vehicle exemption amount.
 Alternatively, there may be a way to pay your bankruptcy trustee the difference to keep your vehicle.

 Unlike some other types of bankruptcy, there is no option to refinance and catch up on payments under Chapter 7 bankruptcy, as the U.S. Courts explain.
-You will need to work out a payment plan with the financing company before filing your petition for bankruptcy if you are behind in your payments but hope to keep your car.
+You will need to work out a payment plan with the financing company before filing your petition for bankruptcy if you are behind on your payments but hope to keep your car.

 If you do not, the loan will likely be listed for discharge, prompting them to repossess the vehicle.